- Additional information

 First collected in 1991 by German aquarists Christop Seidel and Rainer Harnoss (Steinhaus, 2010) from the rio Tapajós, eastern Brazil.

-sp. ‘orange head Araguaia’, referring to the major tributary of the rio Tocantins.
+A second form which differs slightly in head colour and morphology later appeared in the trade as G. sp. ‘orange head Araguaia’, referring to the major tributary of the rio Tocantins.

 The rio Xingú lies between the Tapajós and Tocantins so this led to speculation that there should exist an ‘orange head’ form in that drainage, too.

 The latter tributary empties into the Tapajós close to its mouth, on the opposite bank to the city of Santarém and a little downstream of the Alter Do Chão lagoon which is the primary collection point for the aquarium trade.

 The Tapajós main channel contains so-called ‘white’ water with a slightly acidic to neutral pH and low hardness but significant amounts of material in suspension at times giving it a cloudy appearance.

 Depending on locality other features can include scattered rocks, submerged tree roots, branches and leaf litter.

 At the confluence of the Tapajós and Arapiuns G. sp. ‘orange head’ was observed in clear water (visibility close to 20 m) which was flowing moderately over a substrate consisting of submerged boulders with long stretches of white sand between.

 There was little in the way of vegetation or wood, pH was around neutral and adult specimens could be observed swimming in pairs with sexually inactive individuals congregating in groups of up to 20 (J. Cardwell, pers. comm.).